|Josh Taylor v Apinun Khongsong - WBA & IBF light-welterweight world titles|

 "He talks the same to them all, he'll help them out if they need it and if anything needs signing he'll do it."

 The grounded personality of Taylor isn't just a positive trait of the individual, but it's a glowing endorsement of the club as a whole.
-Taylor can prove to be an inspiration to Lochend and beyond with his personality and boxing ability, especially if he can come out on top on Saturday.
+Taylor can prove to be an inspiration to Lochend and beyond with his personality and boxing ability.

-"It would be absolutely unbelievable for everybody," said McCormack.
-"It just shows kids in Edinburgh and Scotland that you can achieve anything.
+"It just shows kids in Edinburgh and Scotland that you can achieve anything," said McCormack.

 "He's showed them the blueprint.
 You can touch him, you can speak to him.
 You're not reading it in a magazine about someone from America or Russia and thinking that's because they have it better or easier than us.
 Josh has ripped that up and said 'go for it kids'."